WarisJaima/NLP-Project/README.md

 # This is the landing page of the "Essay Gen & Scoring" web app.

-### The app offers AI-powered Essay Scoring and Generation tailored for IELTS and academic writing practice.
+### The app offers AI-powered Essay Scoring and Generation tailored for English and academic writing practice.

 ### Visitors are greeted with a clean and minimal interface.